chinigo/housing/README.md

 lifetime of comfort and security for me and my family and a remunerative project for the professionals.
 But there are infinite ways to fail.

 I'm no expert, so nothing in this document is set in stone.
-I look to you, as the expert, to set me straight and help me to refine this plan, here at the outset and iteratively as we execute it.
+Its purpose is to articulate my priorities and goals, not to define firm requirements.
+I look to you, the expert, to set me straight and help me to refine this plan, here at the outset and iteratively as we execute it.

 All of which is to say, I'd like to plan for change but get the big things Right.